ari-salt/auth-middleware/README.md

 ```

 ## Usage
-Add these environments to your app. `CIAM_AUDIENCES` and `CIAM_IIS` are arrays of strings separated by commas.
+Add these environments to your app. `CIAM_AUDIENCES` and `CIAM_ISS` are arrays of strings separated by commas.
 ```
 CIAM_ALGORITHM=""
 CIAM_AUDIENCES=""